740i/Writeups/mantis/mantis.md

 ```
 ### MS14-068

-So lets try this account with another Impacket tool, goldenPac.
+So lets try this account with another impacket tool, goldenPac, against the kerberos on this machine.
 First add these two lines to /etc/hosts
 ```
 10.10.10.52  mantis.htb.local
 10.10.10.52  htb.local